MissAle17/Email-Fraud-Detection/README.md

 ![confusion](images/confusion1.png)

 ## Conclusion and Implications
-This means the model can be used as an efficient method to review email's in order to find people worth investigating.
+This means the model can be used as an efficient method to review emails in order to find people worth investigating.
-The Kmeans algorithm separated the email body into people and words.
+The K-means algorithm separated the email body into people and words.
 These people who were say in the top 20, were all implicated in some way during the Enron scandal in 2001.
 Then to make our future selves more efficient we took those clusters, called them 'true' labels in the KNN algorithm and used that to look at the words.
 With over 97% accuracy we were able to classify these words as important or not.

 A business should be able to take new emails and find people who might be worth a second look using the model.
 The application in Fraud and Risk management is very clear.
 A company can use a trained algorithm like this to find the people who may be at risk of committing fraud.
 It could be that the person is really in a central position and has access to a large amount of sensitive data, it could also be the person is a 'deal executor' and has significant power over the bottomline.
 Whatever the reason, if an algorithm pair like this suggests a person is worth reviewing the next step would be to have a fraud analyst do a more in depth investigation.
-The machine learning is great first step and frees up business resources for other activities, but it does not eliminate the need for human intervention.
+The machine learning is a great first step and frees up business resources for other activities, but it does not eliminate the need for human intervention.

 ![stop](images/stop.png)

 ## If I had more time...

 I could further our work in a number of ways.
 First, I could find the necessary resources to be able to run the algorithm on the full dataset.
 Second, I could break our clustering and classifying into two steps: find the people of interest and then going on to look at the language they used in their emails to see if that could be a red flag for fraud in itself.
 Finally, I could try a number of different clusters or neighbors to see if I could further improve model performance.